Unconditional cash transfer: Programs and organizations involved

+SOPREON

+A payment process using mobile phones was adapted to the complication that 90 percent of the supposed beneficiaries did not have a mobile phone.
+Instead they were entitled to a SIM card for a mobile phone.
+The SIM card was, in essence, an entitlement for an amount of money on a given date.
+The payment process in this case meant bringing the SIM card to a recognized economic center in a community that was nearest to the individual who did not have a mobile phone.
+There, at the economic center, would be a mobile phone for the SIM card.
+This adaptation ensured that individuals obliged to cash payment transfers received them efficiently.
+Concerns about the pricing factor of one mobile phone in the economic center being read by one individual were addressed.

 GiveDirectly

 The largest organization exclusively devoted to cash transfers is GiveDirectly.
 GiveDirectly was founded by economics graduate students in Cambridge, Massachusetts, with two main inspirations: the growing evidence that cash transfers could work, and the growth of cheap and reliable money transfer technology.
 GiveDirectly's operations were initially limited to Kenya, where the m-Pesa money transfer system is well-established.
 In November 2013, the organization expanded to Uganda.

 Charity evaluator GiveWell first noticed GiveDirectly in July 2011, named it as a standout charity in November 2011, and gave it top charity status starting November 2012.
 GiveDirectly has been a GiveWell top charity in the years 2012, 2013, 2014, and 2015.
 Largely as a result of GiveWell's recommendation, Good Ventures, the private foundation of Facebook co-founder Dustin Moskovitz and his wife Cari Tuna, that works closely with GiveWell, has donated well over $40 million to GiveDirectly (in grant sizes of $7 million, $5 million, $25 million, and $9.8 million).

 An impact evaluation of GiveDirectly's cash transfer program was conducted in collaboration with GiveDirectly, with the working paper released in October 2013, later published in 2016 after peer review.

 The paper attracted commentary from World Bank economist David McKenzie.
 He praised the robustness of the study's design and the clear disclosure of the study lead's conflict of interest, but raised two concerns: